-We suggest considering the Gooby Escape Free Harness if you have a miniature pup.
+I suggest considering the Gooby Escape Free Harness if you have a miniature pup.
 The harness is designed to suit dogs weighing up to 35 pounds, with the largest chest circumference of 24.3 inches.
-As your dog tries to escape, the harness tightens around their chest, hindering them from slipping out.
+As your dog tries to escape, the harness tightens around their chest around the belly strap, hindering them from slipping out.

 The escape-resistant leash by Harness Lead is worth a look if you’re trying to tame a strong dog.
 The material has a tensile strength and is made of high-quality polyester rope.
 However, what makes this escape-proof is the design.
 It’s a harness leash, meaning you’ll have to bring it around your dog’s body to create a harness.
 The harness then tightens if they try to pull or escape.
 The material includes soft edges, which minimizes discomfort.
 It’s suitable for various dogs, although it’s probably best for more robust breeds.

 |It can be tricky to put on, primarily if you haven’t used this type before